-RM How did you feel about the narrative of the branched . . .
-(38 38)
+RM How did you feel about the narrative of the Branch Davidians.
+The constituted narrative––

-DS The thing that interested me the most was . . .
-I think the guy’s name was David Troy, right, the guy who was the press guy for the . . .
+DS The thing that interested me the most was David Troy, the guy who was the press guy for the . . .
 Not the FBI, who are they again, the ones who actually did the—

 RM Oh the tobacco, the alcohol, and stuff.

-DS Yeah, yeah.
-Because he was so . . .
-So arrogant.
-They didn’t take Koresh’s religious ideas at all, in any way seriously.
+DS Yeah.
+Because he was so arrogant.
+They didn’t take Koresh’s religious ideas at all seriously.
 The really interesting thing was they knew Koresh had a radio in there.
 The press conferences were often recorded live.
 So they were speaking directly to him.
 It was all really weird Texas macho stuff going back and forth.
-But I think was just a complete breakdown in two ideologies.
+It was just a complete breakdown in two ideologies.
 There was David Koresh, the branch that came off Davidian Seventh Day Adventism.
 They had their own sect.
 They had some nutty ideas, but all religions have some nutty ideas.
 It’s unclear what Koresh actually did, clearly he had lots of guns in there.
-And then there was the State, you know, who also were completely convinced of their rightness.
+And then there was the State, who also was completely convinced of its rightness.
 Their point of view was completely solidified.
 But there were funny moments too.
 Like when people kept breaking into the compound.
 Two different people broke into the compound.

 RM Like reporters?